Child care costs are a major expense for many people.

 - Tax subsidised childcare for older children (up to age 11) via a ChildCare Account (You pay in £8, Government £2) – visit Childcare Choices for information

 - Childcare via Tax Credits or Universal Credit

 Childcare as a Business Expense

-From October 2018, employers can no long provide new tax deductible Childcare Voucher Schemes or enter into new Directly Contracted Childcare Schemes – parents in these schemes already can continue.
-This restricts the ability of a company director to deduct childcare costs in a similar way to the Self Employed.
+From October 2018, Employers, including Company Directors, can no long provide new tax deductible Childcare Voucher Schemes or enter into new Directly Contracted Childcare Schemes – parents in these schemes already can continue.
+This restricts the ability of a Company Director to deduct childcare costs in a similar way to the Self Employed.

-Properly run workplace nurseries still attract tax exemption.
+Properly run Workplace Nurseries still attract tax exemption within larger businesses.